zhehaowang/zhehao.me/book-notes/random-walk-down-wall-street/notes.md

 When comparing different aspects above of two companies and deciding if one's price is undervalued, it's useful to compare ***price / earning ratio** (P/E ratio, price per share divided by earnings per share).
 With one company's P/E ratio as a benchmark, compare the above aspects to decide if another company's P/E ratio is higher or lower than expected.

+### Combining fundamental and technical

+* Buy only companies that are expected to have above-average earnings growth for five or more years (double the factor, price grows and P/E ratio grows)
+* Never pay more for a stock than its firm foundation of value
+* Look for stories whose stories of anticipated growth are of the kind on which investors can build castles in the air